cchayden/xframes/README.rst

 to by SPARK_CONF_DIR described above.
 There is a template to guide you.
 This works when you start a local spark instance.

-To affect only the spark context used by a single xFrames program, you can either provide xFrames-specific defaults, application-speficic configuration, or you can supply configurations at run time.
+To affect only the spark context used by a single XFrames program, you can either provide XFrames-specific defaults, application-speficic configuration, or you can supply configurations at run time.

-For xFrames-specific defaults, edit the file "defaults.ini" found in the xframes directory in the xframe installation.
+For XFrames-specific defaults, edit the file "defaults.ini" found in the xframes directory in the xframe installation.

-For application-specific defaults, use a file "config.ini" in the current directory where you run your xFrames application.
+For application-specific defaults, use a file "config.ini" in the current directory where you run your XFrames application.
 It is structured similarly to "defaults.ini".

 To provide run-time configuration, use XFrame.init_context to set configuration parameters before running any Spark operations.